oracle/graal/truffle/docs/TraversingCompilationQueue.md

 ```

 The dynamic thresholds only work with the traversing compilation queue and are on by default as of version 21.2.0.
-They can be disabled with the `--engine.DynamicCompilationThresholds` flag.
+They can be disabled with `--engine.DynamicCompilationThresholds=false`.